scality/Zenko/docs/docsource/operation/Services/Lifecycle_Management_Service.rst

    can be transitioned (moved) or expired (deleted) from the bucket on which they are stored.

-   Zenko does not support lifecycle transitions to Amazon's STANDARD\_IA or GLACIER storage classes; only to other storage locations.
+   XDM does not support lifecycle transitions to Amazon's STANDARD\_IA or GLACIER storage classes; only to other storage locations.